liip/liip-aem/pretty-jsp/README.md

-# pretty-jsp
+# Pretty-jsp
-Java taglib to eradicate Java from JSP file, forever and ever
+Java taglib to eradicate Java from JSP file in AEM projects, forever and ever